Popping Potential: Profit from America's Popcorn Passion

 Popcorn (Zea mays), like all other types of corn, consists of a hull or pericarp, embryo plant, and the starchy interior or endosperm.
 Unlike other corn varieties, however, these kernels will pop when stored correctly and heated well enough.

 When kernels that have reached 13.5 to 14 percent moisture become heated, the pressure causes the kernel to essentially turn inside-out.
-The result depends on which of two varieties you have, either butterfly or mushroom popcorn kernels.
+The result depends on which of two varieties you have: butterfly or mushroom popcorn kernels.

 The Best Popcorn Kernels for Your Purpose

-Butterfly popcorn's spreading, tender puffs are most common for standard salt and butter flavors because the increased surface area of the irregular shapes holds those flavors well.
+Butterfly popcorn's separated, tender puffs are most common for standard salt and butter flavors because the increased surface area of the irregular shapes holds those flavors well.
 The mushroom type's toughness makes it hold up well to confectionary applications.
-Its round shape and chewy consistency allows it to hold sugary, syrupy coating better than butterfly shaped popcorn.
+Its round shape and chewy consistency allows it to hold sugary, syrupy coating better than butterfly-shaped popcorn.

 For best results, mushroom popcorn should be cooked at a higher temperature than butterfly popcorn, and it will yield more popcorn if it is hot air popped.

-Unpopped kernels, also called "Old maids" or "spinsters", occur when there isn't enough moisture inside the kernel.
+Unpopped kernels occur when there isn't enough moisture inside the kernel.
 If you notice a lot of these showing up in your batches, you can solve the issue by putting the un-popped corn into an airtight container with a small bit of water.
 Let it sit overnight, then try popping it again.
-If you keep popcorn in a cool, dry location, it can be stored indefinitely, making it an ideal staple food.
+If you keep popcorn in a cool, dry location, it can be stored indefinitely, making it an ideal staple food.2

 When silent films gave way to "talkies" around 1927, the customer base broadened because moviegoers no longer had to be literate to enjoy the films.
 With the influx of new customers, the larger clientele created greater potential for profit.
 Some scholars attribute the survival of many movie theaters during the Great Depression to popcorn sales.
 The movies were a relatively cheap diversion, and popcorn was a snack nearly everyone could afford.